GreycLab/CImg/README.txt

   It consists in a single header file 'CImg.h' providing a minimal set of C++ classes and methods that can be used in your own sources, to load/save, process and display images.
-Very portable (Unix/X11,Windows, MacOS X, FreeBSD, .. ), efficient, easy to use, it's a pleasant library for developping image processing algorithms in C++.
+Very portable (Unix/X11,Windows, MacOS X, FreeBSD, .. ), efficient, easy to use, it's a pleasant library for developing image processing algorithms in C++.

 # Authors and contributors :